zanyarz/NeuralTwinsTalk/README.md

 For multiple GPU training simply add `--mGPUs Ture` in the command when training the model.

 ## Acknowledgement
-We thank Jiasen Lou et al. for [NBT](https://github.com/jiasenlu/NeuralBabyTalk) repo and Ruotian Luo for his [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch) repo.
+We thank Jiasen Lu et al. for [NBT](https://github.com/jiasenlu/NeuralBabyTalk) repo and Ruotian Luo for his [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch) repo.